 What is Beet Kvass?

 Kvass is a russian probiotic drink that is traditionally made with stale rye bread.
 It’s said to taste a little like beer, despite being non-alcoholic.
 I’ve not yet tried to make it, but I really should.
 Beet kvass, on the other hand, is probably from the Ukraine, where traditional homes would always have a bottle to hand.
-It’s a simple tonic made by lacto-fermenting beetroots.
+It’s a simple tonic which you make by lacto-fermenting beetroots.

 Beet kvass works at its best taken regularly in small doses, first thing in the morning and last thing at night.
 A small glassful (50 to 80 ml) is about right, though if you like it, more is absolutely fine.
 It’s probably one of the cheapest health tonics you can get.